 Sonia Aguilar is drawn to a career in community mental health.
 She hopes to work with diverse and vulnerable populations, including Latinxs, who often face greater disparities

 in access to and quality of mental health services.
 “I am really interested in using my bicultural skills to help the community," she said.

-Sonia, who is completing her second year in the University of San Francisco’s counseling psychology graduate program, recently accepted a traineeship position with Sonoma County Behavioral Services.
-She starts in August.
+Sonia is currently in her third year in the University of San Francisco’s counseling psychology graduate program, and is also undergoing a traineeship with Sonoma County Behavioral Services.
 Sonia said she will be focusing on conducting mental health assessments and connecting individuals to needed services and resources.

 Sonia first moved to Sonoma County when she was six years old.
 Her family was fleeing the civil war in El Salvador.
 Settling in Petaluma, Sonia went on to become the first in her family to go to college.
 Now a mother of two teenage boys, she attributes part of her academic success to her college counselors.
 She was 36 when she returned to school.
 She said her counselors at Santa Rosa Junior College encouraged her to complete her courses and transfer to her dream school: UC Berkeley.
 In 2018, she graduated from Berkeley with a bachelor's in history and English.

 “I leaned on my counselors for extra support when I was struggling throughout my journey. … I met with career counselors, college counselors, and clinicians,” said Sonia, who decided to pay it forward by pursuing a master’s degree in counseling psychology.
 “I wanted to do the same for others.”

 She said the Pipeline scholarship is helping her pursue her goal to encourage and support others.
 “It has lifted some weight off my shoulders in terms of economic assistance,” Sonia said.